altocodenl/tagaway/readme.md

    - On shutdown, if there are S3 uploads, re-add it to the queue and send notification before shutting down.

 - Upload/import:
+   - Stop losing scroll when view is updated.
    - See if there's a way to detect whatsapp videos that look the same but are slightly different.
    - Add a "show more" button to show more items of Recent Imports or Recent Uploads.
    - Improve display of errors in upload & import: